-Marshall, Michael C. Forthcoming.
+Marshall, Michael C. 2019.
 “Foreign Rebel Sponsorship: A Patron-Client Analysis of Party Viability after Negotiated Settlements”

 Ishiyama, John and Michael C. Marshall.
 2017.
 “What Explains Former Rebel Party Name Changes after a Civil Conflict Ends?
 External and Internal Factors and the Transition to Political Competition.”
 Party Politics 23(4), pp.364–375

 Marshall, Michael C. and John Ishiyama.
 2016.
 “Does Transformation of Rebel Organizations into Political Parties Promote Durable Peace?"
 Democratization 23(6): 1009 - 1025

 Ishiyama, John and Michael C. Marshall.
 2015.
 "Candidate Selection and Former Rebel Parties."
 Party Politics 21(4): 591 - 602

 Marshall, Michael C. and John Ishiyama.
 2017.
 “Does Political Inclusion of Rebel Parties Promote Peace after Civil Conflict?” in From Bullets to Ballots: The Transformation of Rebel Groups into Political Parties.
 Routledge: New York, NY.